sethm/symon/README.md

 This means that the memory from address `$7000` (28672 decimal) to `$73E8` (29672 decimal) is directly mapped to video.

-The CRTC emulation is very rough around the edges at the moment.
-Only the following registers are supported:

   - Address Register (at address `$9000`)
   - R1: Horizontal Displayed Columns
   - R6: Vertical Displayed Rows